 Michigan Thumb & Lake Huron Webcam-Related Reading

 If you’re interested in knowing more about some of these locations, we have some excellent overviews and highlights.
 Check out Six Fascinating Places to See in Harbor Beach.
 The largest freshwater harbor in the United States.

-Up at the tip of the Thumb near Port Austin is a series of Bart Art projects.
+A series of Bart Art projects is at the tip of the Thumb near Port Austin.
 You really must see the Home of Emergency Ark where an 1800s barn has been transformed into an ark on the land.

 The Thumb region has its share of history.
 During the lumbering era, shipbuilding took place up and down Saginaw Bay.
 One of the biggest was Sebewaing Harbor.
 Our post on Sebewaing History – A Busy Harbor takes you back to when sailing ships dominated the Great Lakes.

 Lastly, we tell the story of one Upper Thumb town that refused to die.
 Huron City was burned down to the ground twice!
 Once in 1871 and again in 1881.
 It was rebuilt both times.
 It has an exciting story, and many buildings can be visited today in this living museum.
 See The Faded Glory of Huron City

 Get Your Own Webcam Going